 He was involved in the BWIP business from the get-go, even when they were trying to put Gable Mountain as a repository.
 That caused an uproar within the Yakama Nation, because that was a sacred mountain and they had been visiting that all along.
 It’s interesting the DOE and the AEC allowed the Indians to go on the land, because that was a treaty right.

-Karen:, They’re still involved, the tribe is still involved?
+Steele:, They’re still involved, the tribe is still involved?

 Cook: They’re still involved.
 The treaty is a treaty.
 It’s like a constitutional right, basically.

-Karen: The tribe has standing as a tribe to intervene?
+Steele: The tribe has standing as a tribe to intervene?

 Cook: Exactly.
 See, they never were defeated like a lot of the other tribes in the United States militarily, so they worked out a treaty agreement.
 The Treaty of 1855 was just that.